Dealerdirect/guides/code-styling/php/README.md

 ![silver] &#11034; &#11034; &#11034; &#11034;

-Opening braces MUST be on their own line and MUST NOT be preceded or followed by a blank line, unless explicitly mentioned differently.
+Opening braces MUST be on the same line, MUST NOT be preceded or followed by a blank line and MUST be preceded by a single space, unless explicitly mentioned differently.

 Any opening brace MUST NOT be followed by any comment or statement on the same line.